jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when an originator transferred any of their assets to a debt funding special purpose vehicle or an originator has attributed assets as described in section HR 9BAA(3) before the day after the date on which the Taxation (Annual Rates for 2024–25, Emergency Response, and Remedial Measures) Act 2025 receives the Royal assent.
 How elections made
-(2) An originator makes an election referred to in section HR 9 (Debt funding special purpose vehicles are transparent if election made by originator) by returning income derived and expenditure incurred by the special purpose vehicle in their return of income for an income year starting on or after the date on which the Taxation (Annual Rates for 2018–19, Modernising Tax Administration, and Remedial Matters) Act 2019 receives the Royal assent.
+(2) An originator makes an election referred to in section HR 9 (Debt funding special purpose vehicles are transparent if election made by originator) for an income year starting on or after 18 March 2019 by,—
+  (a) before the return of income referred to in paragraph (b), notifying the Commissioner that the originator chooses to have the liabilities and obligations referred to in section HR 9 that the special purpose vehicle would have in the absence of the election; or
+  (b) returning income derived and expenditure incurred by the special purpose vehicle in their return of income for the income year.
 Effect of election
 (3) An election under this section—
   (a) cannot be revoked; and